RiverRuby/digital-garden/content/concepts/AW.md

 ## Past work

-My focus is mostly on advanced [[cryptography]], and I have not been able to spend as much time building and researching AWs as I would like.
+My focus is mostly on advanced [[CG]], and I have not been able to spend as much time building and researching AWs as I would like.
 However, I believe the two areas are very synergistic and I am excited to see them merge over the next few years as infrastructure and tooling improves across the entire stack.

 My main (and very small) contribution thus far was championing the use of early AW infrastructure (MUD v1 with ECS) for any type of project that needed an open & composable backend, instead of the more standard use case of on-chain games.
 This was done as a drop-in resident at the London AW Residency & Symposium in Fall 2022, which I was lucky to attend despite having very little on-chain gaming interest or background.